 Countless atrocities have been inflicted upon the population of Syria since the conflict began in 2011, resulting in a large scale humanitarian crisis.
 Indeed, recent figures have estimated that 13.1 million Syrians remain in need of humanitarian assistance (UNHCR, 2018).
 The use of civilians as human shields, sexual and gender-based violence, child soldiers, and the targeting of schools and hospitals are particularly crucial issues.

 Such atrocities have caused over half of the Syrian population to flee their homes since the conflict began (UN OCHA 2018).
-In fact, the Syrian conflict has caused the largest refugee crisis in the world, with 5.5 million refugees and at least 6.1 million internally displaced persons (IDPs) recorded in December 2017 (UNICEF, 2018).
-IDPs remain a key concern in the crisis – January 2018 saw 1,288,957 displacements recorded in the previous twelve months.
-The vast majority of these were recorded in northern Syria.
+In fact, the Syrian conflict has caused the largest refugee crisis in the world, with 5.6 million refugees and at least 6.6 million internally displaced persons (IDPs) as of September 2018 (GCR2P, 2018).
 This continued influx of IDPs into other areas adds further pressure to already overburdened host communities and camps (UNHCR, 2018).

 At least 420,900 people remain trapped in 10 rebel-held communities, besieged by government forces.
 94% of this number live in the city of Ghouta (GCR2P, 2018).
 As of February 2018, Ghouta has been the target of the government’s most recent series of airstrikes and shelling, in an attack many fear will “eclipse” any previous humanitarian atrocity in the Syrian crisis (Guardian, 2018).
 The UN Security Council has condemned this action, and called for a ceasefire (UN Security Council, 2018).
 However, this has not been respected and – as mentioned above – there is evidence to suggest that the Assad regime launched a chemical weapons attack against the city of Douma on 7 April 2018.
 It is purported that at least 75 people were killed in this attack, with over 500 others injured (Prime Minister’s Office, 2018).